fanoframework/fanoframework.github.io/deployment/docker/index.md

 $ docker-compose up
 ```

-Open IP address of Fano application container to access it.
+Open the IP address of the Fano application container to access it.
-Read [Get IP address of Fano application docker container](#get-ip-address-of-fano-application-docker-container) for more information.
+Read [Get IP Address of Fano Application Docker Container](#get-ip-address-of-fano-application-docker-container) for more information.

 ## Deploy Fano CGI Application with Docker